You might've heard of such concept in software development as "Tech Stack." Do you know what is it and how does it relate to your project?

 Backend tech stack is bound by business logic.
 There must be no spare parts like “because it is a cool tool.”
-It is designed to provide an effective set of tools for operating an application.
-Also, you should consider the fact that it's rarely a good idea to choose a backend solution that is written in a programming language that only 5 people in the entire world understand.
+It is designed to provide a practical set of tools for operating an application.
+Also, you should consider the fact that it's rarely a good idea to choose a backend solution that is written in a programming language that only five people in the entire world understand.
 Once those people stop working on your project (the reasons might be different), you will face the situation when you'd have to rewrite your entire project from scratch.

-The frontend is what the users see when they interact with the program, therefore the frontend stack primary concern is convenient user experience, accessible user interface, and clear internal structures.
+The frontend is what the users see when they interact with the program.
+Therefore, the frontend stack primary concern is a convenient user experience, accessible user interface, and clear internal structures.

-Usually, there are two major elements in the frontend stack.
+Usually, there are two significant elements in the frontend stack.